Re-posted with permission – Original Date September 9, 2013

 Many things have happened since this interview (September 3, 2013), Zamm:

-- completed both her qualifications in Professional Coaching and PostGraduate in Business,
+- completed her Masters in Applied Management and Graduate Certificate in Professional Coaching, Professional Coaching Diploma and PostGraduate Diploma in Business Enterprise,

 - won a literary award for her first book ‘Intuition’ – having been Shortlisted (and won 5th place) in the 2018 Ashton Wylie Charitable Trust Book Awards – Mind Body Spirit Literary Book Award,

 - teaches 1-on-1 self-discovery courses including ‘Tarot Reading for yourself’,

 Zamm is currently: